 What is like to return to your childhood home and find a complete stranger living there?
 Rancho Cordova native Kiyo Sato recounts her coming of age in Sacramento in the face of Internment through this autobiographical work.
 Sato, a veteran, inventor and medical clinician won the prestigious William Saroyan Writing Prize with Kiyo's Story.

 Changing dreams and treasured memories: a story of Japanese Americans in the Sacramento region by Wayne Maeda and Sacramento Japanese American Citizens League

 The most comprehensive #OwnVoice history written on the Japanese American experience in the Sacramento Region.
 From Wakamatsu Colony to the post-Internment fight by many to wrest their lives and rights back, Maeda's work covers all of the bases.

-Additional reading recommended by Sacramento Public Library’s Equity, Diversity, and Inclusion Team:
+Additional reading recommended by Sacramento Public Library’s AccessABILITY, Equity, Diversity, and Inclusion Committee: